Concepts

 Feature store

 A feature store is a centralized repository that enables data scientists to find and share features and also ensures that the same code used to compute the feature values is used for model training and inference.
 The implementation of a feature store in Databricks depends on if your workspace is enabled for Unity Catalog or not.
 In workspaces that are enabled for Unity Catalog, any Delta table serves as a feature table, and Unity Catalog acts as a feature store — no separate step is needed to register a table as a feature table.
-Workspaces that are not enabled for Unity Catalog have access to the Workspace Feature Store.
+Workspaces not enabled for Unity Catalog that were created before August 19, 2024, 4:00:00 PM (UTC) have access to the legacy Workspace Feature Store.

 Machine learning uses existing data to build a model to predict future outcomes.
 In almost all cases, the raw data requires preprocessing and transformation before it can be used to build a model.
 This process is called feature engineering, and the outputs of this process are called features - the building blocks of the model.